Strabo

-Life
+Strabo (/ˈstreɪboʊ/; Στράβων; 64 or 63 BC – c.
+24 AD) was an ancient Greek geographer who lived in Asia Minor during the transitional period of the Roman Republic into the Roman Empire.
+He is best known for his work Geographica, which presented a descriptive history of people and places from different regions of the world known during his lifetime.
+Additionally, Strabo authored historical works, but only fragments and quotations of these survive in the writings of other authors.

+Early life

-Strabo was born to an affluent family from Amaseia in Pontus (in present-day Turkey) in around 64 BC.
+Strabo was born to an affluent family from Amaseia in Pontus in around 64 BC.
 His family had been involved in politics since at least the reign of Mithridates V. Strabo was related to Dorylaeus on his mother's side.
-Several other family members, including his paternal grandfather had served Mithridates VI during the Mithridatic Wars.
+Several other family members, including his paternal grandfather, had served Mithridates VI during the Mithridatic Wars.
 As the war drew to a close, Strabo's grandfather had turned several Pontic fortresses over to the Romans.
 Strabo wrote that "great promises were made in exchange for these services", and as Persian culture endured in Amaseia even after Mithridates and Tigranes were defeated, scholars have speculated about how the family's support for Rome might have affected their position in the local community, and whether they might have been granted Roman citizenship as a reward.